tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

-# RGMII PHY on KR260 (DP83867 + AXI Ethernet)
+# RGMII & DP83867IR PHY

 This chapter documents the RGMII-based Ethernet PHY used in the KR260 PL Ethernet interface and how it is configured and used together with the **AXI 1G/2.5G Ethernet Subsystem (PG138)** and our Vitis software.

 The focus is on: